berkeley-reclab/RecLab/README.md

 We suggest installing RecLab in a virtual environment and installing dependencies from [requirements.txt](requirements.txt).

 ### Running Experiments
-See below a simple usage example"
+See below a simple usage example:
 ```
 from reclab.environments import Topics
 from reclab.recommenders import LibFM